agwoska/hexiwear_apps/Hexi_Kalman/README.md

 Kalman Filter implementation by Shardul.

-Hexiwear integration and all other implementions by Andrew.
+Hexiwear and Mbed integration and all other implementions by Andrew.

 ## Sensors